hyodae-seo/hyodaeseo.com/content/authors/prend/_index.md

 user_groups:
   - WHOI Alumni
 ---

-Sam was an SSF student, working with me on coastal ocean response to landfalling Atmospheric Rivers.
-See [Bartusek et al. (2021)](https://www.hyodaeseo.com/pubs/), as well as [WHOI Press release](https://www.whoi.edu/the-coastal-ocean-can-intensify-atmospheric-rivers-researchers-find/?_gl=1*m7o62w*_gcl_au*MTcxMjg0MzEyNy4xNzU0NDQxMzg1*_ga*ODk2Mzg5NzQuMTc1NDQ0MTM4NQ..*_ga_HLKFZX9JZK*czE3NjA1OTYxNjIkbzE4JGcxJHQxNzYwNTk2MjMwJGo2MCRsMCRoMA..).
-Sam earned his Ph.D. from Columbia University in 2025.
+Channing was an SSF student in 2026, working with me on evolution of freshwater plumes in the Bay of Bengal.
+See [Prend et al. 2019](https://www.sciencedirect.com/science/article/abs/pii/S0967064517304010) and [Weller et al. (2019)](https://www.sciencedirect.com/science/article/abs/pii/S0967064517304010).
+After WHOI, Siraput moved on to Scripps for a Ph.D.
+He is now an Assistant Professor at Edinburgh.